lacymorrow/crossover/readme.md

  - Mac: **CrossOver-x.x.x.dmg**
  - Windows: **CrossOver-Setup-x.x.x.exe**

-**_ Chrome may warn about an untrusted download, this is normal.
-Click the arrow icon -> `Keep` to finish downloading. _**

-**_ Because this app is Free and Open-Source, we cannot afford to sign our code.
-Windows Defender and Mac Gatekeeper will prevent you from running the app the first time._**
+##### _Because this app is Free and Open-Source, we cannot afford to sign our code.
+This means Chrome may warn about an untrusted download, this is normal.
+Click the arrow icon -> `Keep` to finish downloading.
+Windows Defender and Mac Gatekeeper will prevent you from running the app the first time._

 ###### Windows